Human cytomegalovirus: Vaccination

-A phase 2 study of a CMV-vaccine published in 2009 indicated an efficacy of 50%—the protection provided was limited, and a number of subjects contracted CMV infection despite vaccination.
-In one case also congenital CMV was encountered.
+A phase 2 study of a CMV vaccine published in 2009 indicated an efficacy of 50%—the protection provided was limited, and several subjects contracted CMV infection despite vaccination.
+In one case, congenital CMV was encountered.

-In 2013, Astellas Pharma started on individuals who received a hematopoietic stem cell transplant a phase 3 trial with its CMV deoxyribonucleic acid DNA cytomegalovirus vaccine ASP0113.
+In 2013, Astellas Pharma started a phase 3 trial on individuals who received a hematopoietic stem cell transplant with its CMV deoxyribonucleic acid DNA cytomegalovirus vaccine ASP0113.

-In 2015, Astellas Pharma commenced on healthy volunteers a phase 1 trial with its cytomegalovirus vaccine ASP0113.
+In 2015, Astellas Pharma commenced a phase 1 trial with its cytomegalovirus vaccine ASP0113.

-Further cytomegalovirus vaccines candidates are the CMV-MVA Triplex vaccine and the CMVpp65-A*0201 peptide vaccine.
+Further cytomegalovirus vaccine candidates are the CMV-MVA Triplex vaccine and the CMVpp65-A*0201 peptide vaccine.
 Both vaccine candidates are sponsored by the City of Hope National Medical Center.
 As of 2016, the development is in clinical phase 2 trial stage.

 Hygiene

 The Centers for Disease Control and Prevention (CDC) recommend regular hand washing, especially after changing diapers.
 Hand washing is also recommended after feeding a child, wiping a child's nose or mouth, or handling children's toys.